NModlin/GremlinsAI_backend/docs/API.md

 ## Authentication

 Currently, no authentication is required.
-Future versions will include API key authentication.

 ## API Endpoints